ebreton/prod-stack/README.md

 ### Setup

 1. Copy paste `./etc/traefik.toml.sample` to `./etc/traefik.toml`
 1. add your email in the `acme` section around [line 21](https://github.com/ebreton/prod-stack/blob/master/etc/traefik.toml.sample#L21).
-This will allow Traefik to register certificates for you on Let's Encrypt.
+This will allow `traefik` to register certificates for you on Let's Encrypt.
-1. as an optionnal step, if you wish to make use of Basic Authentication for some services (like traefik `dashboard` or  `phpmemcachedadmin`, you need to set your user and hashed password around [line 15](https://github.com/ebreton/prod-stack/blob/master/etc/traefik.toml.sample#L15))
+1. as an optionnal step, if you wish to make use of Basic Authentication for some services (like traefik `dashboard` or  `phpmemcachedadmin`, you need to set your user and hashed password around [line 15](https://github.com/ebreton/prod-stack/blob/master/etc/traefik.toml.sample#L15)). `htpasswd` will help you in this, check [traefic doc](https://docs.traefik.io/configuration/entrypoints/#basic-authentication) for more details
 1. With this, you will have everything set with a one-word single line: `make`

         $ make